jeremytammik/tbc/a/1834_2021_cloud_model_api.md

 <img src="img/cloud_model_api_5.png" alt="Cloud Model API" title="Cloud Model API" width="900"/> <!-- 1274 -->
 </center>

-With this information, you can save a local file which is opened in Revit to BIM 360 Document management as a cloud modellike this:
+With this information, you can save a local file which is opened in Revit to BIM 360 document management as a cloud model with a call like this:

 <pre class="prettyprint">
   Guid account = new Guid("a8d3b76e-cf23-4dd7-a090-9e893efcf949");